 3. Tax dollars shouldn’t fund disease and environmental degradation.

 Our tax dollars pay for school food.
 School food menus are full of processed foods and animal-protein-based meals, the very foods that have been proven to cause heart disease, type 2 diabetes, and cancer, as well as overweight and obesity.
-In addition, animal agriculture requires significantly more water and other resources than the plant-based counterparts and is also a major cause of Global warming.
-I don’t want my tax dollars spent on unhealthy food that contributes to suffering and disease, and associated health care expenses, as well as the consequences of environmental degradation.
+In addition, animal agriculture requires significantly more water and other resources than its plant-based counterparts and is also a major cause of Global warming.
+I don’t want my tax dollars spent on unhealthy food that contributes to suffering and disease and associated health care expenses, as well as the consequences of environmental degradation.

-4. Lunchtime should not be a multiple choice test.
+4. Lunchtime should not be a multiple-choice test.

 Sixty-eight percent of all adults in the U.S. are now overweight or obese.
 If grown adults can’t make the right choices to keep themselves healthy then how can we expect children to choose healthy items when there are also unhealthy “favorites” available as well?
 Schools are in the unique position of being able to set an example and help students develop good habits early in life.
 Despite the latest regulations for healthy school food, there is still plenty of unhealthy school food available for students to choose from.

 While five components of food must be offered, students only have to take three.
 One must be a fruit or vegetable, but unfortunately, 100% juice can count as a fruit.
-In addition to the main “meat/meat alternate” component of the meal, students often have several other alternative choices on the menu every day, including bagels with cream cheese, bagels with melted American cheese, cheese sandwiches, or even chicken nuggets or pizza.
+In addition to the main “meat/meat alternate” component of the meal, students often have several other choices on the menu every day, including bagels with cream cheese, bagels with melted American cheese, cheese sandwiches, or even chicken nuggets or pizza.
 So it’s not unusual to see a child get a half-white bagel and cream cheese and a carton of apple juice every day.
 That meal is considered “nutritious” and meets the regulations, yet it completely lacks fresh, nutrient-dense foods.

 Fruits and vegetables are supposed to be occupying ½ the plate but if you visit a school cafeteria you will find that to be a rare occurrence.
 It’s not that kids won’t eat healthily, but having to choose between chicken nuggets and a homemade healthy entrée may be too much of a challenge for them.